Elements of art: Color

 Color is an element consisting of hues, of which there are three properties: hue, chroma or intensity, and value.
 Color is present when light strikes an object and is reflected back into the eye, a reaction to a hue arising in the optic nerve.
 The first of the properties is hue, which is the distinguishable color, like red, blue or yellow.
 The next property is value, meaning the lightness or darkness of the hue.
 The last is chroma or intensity, distinguishing between strong and weak colors.
 A visual representation of chromatic scale is observable through the color wheel that uses the primary colors.
-Color is divided into various classes, primary color, secondary color, complimentary color, tertiary color, analogous color and neutral color.
-Primary colors are fundamental colors and can't be achieved by mixture of other colors (they are not mixable) and they are red, yellow and blue.
+Color is divided into various classes, primary color, secondary color, complementary color, tertiary color, analogous color and neutral color.
+Primary colors are fundamental colors and cannot be achieved by mixture of other colors (they are not mixable) and they are red, yellow and blue.
 Secondary colors are colors produced when two primary colors (of equal rate) are mixed together.